 Mistakes Men Make

-Even just training the upper body 10% more than the lower, will produce compounded results as the years pass and leave a man with an asymmetrical body and weak-looking legs.
+Even training the upper body 10% more than the lower will produce compounded results as the years pass and leave a man with an asymmetrical body and weak-looking legs.

-Unlike women (who sometimes value the look of soft shoulders), men generally prefer to have their shoulders be strong and powerful.
+Unlike women (who sometimes value the look of soft shoulders), men generally prefer to have powerful shoulders.

-This must also include the often neglected posterior deltoid (the rear shoulder muscle) to create the perfectly shaped shoulder cap and avoid the dowager’s neck hump.
+This must include the often neglected posterior deltoid (the rear shoulder muscle) to create the perfectly shaped shoulder cap and avoid the dowager’s neck hump.

 Physique Proportions for Men

-Genetically, men come in all shapes and sizes – and that’s a good thing.
-However, many men feel their best when they achieve shoulder development that is 1.618 times larger than their waist.
+However, many men feel their best when they achieve shoulder development at least 1.6 times larger than their waist.